Understanding Tax Write-Offs for Sellers of Real Estate

 5. Mortgage interest deduction

-In addition to mortgage interest, you should also check into whether you can deduct mortgage “points,” which describe charges you may have paid to get a mortgage like prepaid interest or loan origination fees.
+In addition to mortgage interest, you should also check into whether you can deduct mortgage “points,” which describe charges you may have paid to get a mortgage, such as prepaid interest or loan origination fees.

-However, keep in mind there are 9 requirements you must fall under to “deduct the points in full in the year you pay them,” which you can find on this page.
+However, keep in mind that you must meet certain requirements to deduct the points in full in the year you pay them.

-If your itemized deductions don’t add up to be greater than the standard deduction, it’s in your interest to take the standard deduction: $12,550 for single filers and $25,100 for those who are married and file jointly in the 2021 tax year.
+If your itemized deductions don’t add up to be greater than the standard deduction, it’s in your interest to take the standard deduction: $14,600 for single filers and $29,200 for married couples filing jointly in the 2024 tax year.
 If your combined deductible expenses, including things like property taxes (see below), mortgage interest, and charitable contributions don’t exceed this amount, it doesn’t make sense to itemize.

 Example: